 The final day’s theme was keep your eye on the target.
 I created a little handout for the girls using one of the quotes from Noelle Pikus-Pace’s talk at SNAP, “Where you look is where you’ll go,” and reminded the girls to choose their goals and keep their eyes on the target at all times.
 With the handout, I included a little arrow charm and on the back I taped a Target gift card.
 Since it was the last night, I stayed up until about 4AM writing personal notes to the girls (on cute arrow cards!) thanking them for all of their hard work and just put the handout inside the card.
 You could easily just use the handout, or the handout with the charm, but I wanted to do something special for the girls because they did such a fantastic job, and I thought the combination of the handout, letter, and gift card did just that.

 If you like any of these ideas, I’ve included free printable versions of each of the handouts below.
-You can download the non-watermarked version by clicking on the photo or the link below the photo.
+You can download the non-watermarked version by clicking on the photo or the pink click for file button below the photos.
 I would love to hear if you end up using any of them and how they worked for you.